maryvo/nanobook/_lessons/conditionals02.md

 ## Identity comparisons

 You can check if two variables refer to the same object with the `is` syntax.
-Since we will work mostly with primitive data types, you should use `==` instead of `is`.
+When working with primitive data types, use `==` instead of `is`.

 If you want to check if a variable is `None`, then you should use `is`.